cloudmesh-community/fa18-516-29/chapter/HadoopMultiNodeclustersetup-Part2.md

         export PATH=$PATH:$HADOOP_HOME/bin
         export HADOOP_CONF_DIR=/home/ubuntu/hadoop_home/hadoop-2.9.1/etc/hadoop

    vi.
-Load profile in all the servers
+Load profile in all the :
         ~/.profile

    vii.
-Change the hadoop-env.sh in $HADOOP_HOME/etc/hadoop in all the instances to add the below line for JAVA_HOME.
+Change the hadoop-env.sh in $HADOOP_HOME/etc/hadoop in all the instances to add the below line for JAVA_HOME:
           export JAVA_HOME=/usr/lib/jvm/java-8-openjdk-amd64

    ## Hadoop configurations in $HADOOP_CONF_DIR:(for a cluster where nodes have only 4GB of memory)